Cultural organizations need to reach new audiences or they risk their long-term survival. Here’s the data-informed cheat sheet on how to do it.

 Revenue efficiency contemplates revenue streams (including admission, membership contributions, and program revenues) relative to operating expenses and the number of people that an organization serves.
 A more revenue efficient organization is generally more financially stable.

 Reputational equities contemplate visitor perceptions such as reputation, trust, authority, credibility, and satisfaction.
 Basically, it’s the market’s opinion of how well an organization delivers its mission and experiences.

-In the interest of maintaining appropriate confidences, I’ve anonymized the organizations represented.
-You’ll still get a good sense of the trend.
+In the interest of maintaining appropriate confidences, I have anonymized the organizations represented.
+You will still get a good sense of the trend.
 Each letter represents one of 13 notable US museums.